Kaktushose/jda-commands/wiki/docs/interactions/reply.md

     event.with().components("firstButton").components("secondButton").reply();
     ```

-If you want to add multiple components to the same action row, just pass the method names to the same `components()` call.
+If you want to add multiple action components to the same action row, just pass the method names to the same `components()` call.

 !!! example
     ```java